smart-edge-open/specs/architecture.md

 ### Edge Virtualization Infrastructure APIs
 EVA APIs are implemented by the EVA microservice on the edge node.
 The EVA operates as a mediator between the infrastructure that the apps run on and the other edge components.

 The EVA abstracts how applications were deployed, whether with native calls to the edge node or through an external orchestrator, such as Kubernetes for containerized apps.
-In order to achieve this, there is also a complementary EVA service running on the Controller that the appliance EVA service can call when the appliance was configured as a node/slave of an external orchestrator.
+In order to achieve this, there is also a complementary EVA service running on the Controller that the edge node EVA service can call when the edge node was configured as a node/slave of an external orchestrator.

 As an example, an RPC to list the running containers on the node can take two paths: